jamesfmackenzie/chocolatekeen/README.md

 Game data is automatically copied to the Target Directory as part of build - so everything should "just run"

+### Gameboy Advance (DevKitPro)
+The repository includes a DevKitPro target in `build/gba`.
+It builds a `.gba` ROM that packages the executable and bundled Episode One `GAMEDATA`

+Prerequisites:
+1. Install DevKitPro for GBA

+Build steps:
+1. DEVKITPRO=/path/to/devkitpro DEVKITARM=/path/to/devkitpro/devkitarm make EPISODE=X (X = 1,2 or 3).
+2. Now you have a .gba ROM.
+You can flash this to a GBA cartridge or run in an emulator (VisualBoyAdvande-m or mGBA are tested).

 ### PlayStation Vita (VitaSDK)
 The repository includes a VitaSDK target in `build/vita`.
 It builds a `.vpk` that packages the executable and bundled Episode One `GAMEDATA`.